kawsar11499/kawsar11499/README.md

-# Mohammed Uddin's Portfolio
-## Welcome to my portfolio
+# Welcome to my portfolio

-🌱 Currently learning: Data Analytics
+Hello, I'm Mohammed.
+I have a background in biomedicine and computational biology, with an expertise in research and data analytics.
+- Spreadsheets
+- SQL
+- Tableau
+- Python
+- R

 ## 📊 Projects